bioforensics/yeat/README.md

 make metadata
 ```

-### Running YEAT with SGE
+### Running YEAT with DRMAA

-To run YEAT on SGE, install DRMAA python bindings, set up environment variables, and append the following flags to the YEAT command.
+To run YEAT with DRMAA, install DRMAA python bindings, set up environment variables, and append the following flags to the YEAT command.

 ```
 # Install DRMAA python bindings